Visa requirements

 If the applicant wishes to visit family or friends, they need to supply a form called ‘proof of sponsorship and/or private accommodation’ (bewijs van garantstelling en/of particuliere logiesverstrekking) and a copy of the sponsor’s passport or European identity card.
 A sponsor may act as a host or a guarantor.
 Click here for more information on applying and here for details on invitation, sponsorship and guarantor procedures and a list of the required documents for visa application.

-Processing time
+Processing time and costs

 The processing of visa applications usually takes up to 15 days.
 But it can sometimes take up to 60 days, for instance if additional inquiries are necessary.
-If you need to visit the Netherlands urgently (for instance, to attend a family funeral or visit a family member suffering from a terminal illness), you can apply for an emergency visa.
+If you need to visit the Netherlands urgently (for instance, to attend a family funeral or visit a family member with a terminal illness), you can apply for an emergency visa.

-Conditions depend on the purpose of the stay.
+Keep in mind that conditions depend on the purpose of the stay.
 Find more information about conditions on the Ministry of Foreign Affairs website or the Immigration and Naturalisation Service (IND).

 Staying longer than 3 months